akshaysingh02/tours/README.md

 # Natours
-Project completely based on learning sass (scss), The landing page for the fictional company that provides the tour facility
+Project based on learning sass (scss), The landing page for the fictional company that provides the tour facility